By LUXE City Guides; images by Harold de Puymorin

 “I love the diversity and culture of Sai Ying Pun”, says Ma, adding: “You have a mix of international restaurants and bars alongside local noodle joints and old-fashioned vendors.
 Many expats don’t shop at these places, they prefer to go to a supermarket, but there are so many great things to buy in these local shops.”

 To prove his point, he takes us on a tour of the neighbourhood.
 Barely 100 metres from Fish School is a cluster of stores, including Shanghainese Ming Kee for jellyfish, hairy crab, Shaoxing wine and the like, which can run into the thousands of dollars.
-A few doors along is Yuan is Here, a cheap and cheerful Taiwanese eatery popular with students from nearby Hong Kong University.

 Across the road, Pui Kee Noodle Factory houses trays, cabinets and fridges filled with fresh and dried egg noodles, rice noodles and vermicelli.
 Then there is Yu Kwen Yick, a beloved Hong Kong brand of chilli sauce with a distinctive blue label, which has been going strong for nearly 100 years and make for a nice and spicy souvenir.